Which Light Therapy Devices Can You Buy with Your FSA and HSA Benefits?

-Whether you’re trying to spend the remains of your flexible spending account (FSA) before the end of the year or are looking for a financially-savvy way to fund your wellness aspirations, you’ll be happy to know that you can purchase a wide selection of light therapy devices with your FSA and HSA benefits.
+Whether you’re trying to spend the remains of your FSA before the end of the year or are looking for a financially-savvy way to fund your wellness aspirations, you’ll be happy to know that you can purchase reVive Light Therapy® and dpl® light therapy devices with your FSA and HSA benefits.

-How Does Spending With Your FSA or HSA Save You Money?
+- How Does Your FSA or HSA Save You Money?

 What’s the Difference Between FSA and HSA?

 The main difference between an FSA and HSA is the ability for contributions to roll over into the next year.
 An FSA, or flexible spending account, is employer-owned with account balances that do not roll over year to year.
 While some employers may allow a certain amount of funds to roll over or provide a grace period, FSA funds are generally “use it or lose it.”
 To maximize the benefits of your FSA, try to use all of those pre-taxed dollars before they expire.

 Meanwhile, the account holder controls an HSA, or health savings account.
 The largest benefit of an HSA is that contributions roll over every year.
 Unlike an FSA, there are no time limits associated with using these funds.
 Because you manage this account on your own without employer supervision, you can use this money at your convenience.
 You can also determine what happens to any unspent funds in your account.

 If you don’t have an FSA or HSA account yet, you may want to explore opening an account during open enrollment period.
 You can create an FSA account even if you don’t have a health insurance plan, or you can open one alongside your insurance coverage.
 FSAs have an annual contribution limit of $2,850 — which was recently raised from $2,750 — and declared contribution amounts are available to account holders in full at the first of each year.